reubenson/frog-chorus/README.md

 # Frog Chorus
 This project is built with Svelte, TypeScript, Svelte, and Tailwind CSS, and hosted via GitHub pages at https://frogchor.us.

+In keeping with the Jekyll framework that GitHub Pages is designed to work with, static files served to the user are hosted in `/docs`.

 ## Getting Started
 To get the app serving locally with Vite: